 If your garden has prickly berry bushes and rose bushes, you’ll need gloves that protect your arms as well as your hands, as pictured above.
 However, I find it easier to get to the work when wearing gloves.
 Gloves mean I’m ready to REALLY work.

 Get to digging!

-> Do you prefer to plant your seeds directly in the ground?
-Pots?
-Raised beds?
+Do you prefer to plant your seeds directly in the ground?
+Growing in pots or raised beds?
 Whatever the case, a set of heavy-duty hand tools are necessary.
-The set pictured above have a lifetime warranty and their manufacturer, Fiskars, makes my favorite set of gardening shears.
+The set pictured above has a lifetime warranty and their manufacturer, Fiskars, makes my favorite set of gardening shears.

-> One inexpensive way to double the versatility of this bucket is a tool organizer that carries all your tools on the outside of the bucket, leaving the bucket empty for use.
+One inexpensive way to double the versatility of this bucket is a tool organizer that carries all your tools on the outside of the bucket, leaving the bucket empty for use.
 Pretty handy and not too expensive.

 I keep getting older and older every year!
 How about you?
 Nothing cuts a gardening session short quite like physical pain.
 Bending over to pull weeds, spending a lot of time on your knees weeding/planting — it all takes its toll.

 Here are a few products that make this a lot easier and will help you spend the amount of time you need out with your precious garden!

 - Kneeling pad — Yes!
 My poor, bony knees really take a beating and just add to my discomfort when I’m bending over my garden beds to plant or weed.